Blue Origin launches an all-female celebrity crew with Katy Perry, Gayle King and Lauren Sanchez

 “It’s an important moment for the future of commercial space travel and for humanity in general and for women all around,” Perry told The Associated Press last week.

-The launch brought out VIPs to West Texas including Oprah Winfrey and several women who previously have flown on private flights.
+The launch brought out VIPs to West Texas including Oprah Winfrey, Kris Jenner and other members of the Kardashian family, and several women who previously have flown on private flights.
+Winfrey, a close friend of King, wiped away tears when the capsule reached space and the passengers were heard marveling at the moon and shouting with joy.

+As the women were buckling up for the ride back, Perry broke into song.
+Despite urging by her crewmates, she resisted singing “Roar” or her other tunes and instead chose “What a Wonderful World.”

+“It’s not about me.
+It’s not about singing my songs,” she said following the flight.
+“It’s about a collective energy in there.
+It’s about us.”

 “Star Trek” actor William Shatner caught a lift to space with Blue Origin in 2021 at age 90, soon after Bezos’ inaugural trip.
 He was followed by former New York Giants defensive end and TV host Michael Strahan and Laura Shepard Churchley, the eldest daughter of Mercury astronaut Alan Shepard, for whom the rocket is named.
 Two aviation pioneers who missed out on space when they were younger — Wally Funk and Ed Dwight — also rocketed away at ages 82 and 90, respectively.